TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Database - Experimental Analysis.md

 ### Constraints 2
 - Number of trials: 2
 1. Relocate to a site different from where the database is installed.
-2. Transmit the drone packet.
+2. Transmit the drone packet to the database installed in the Capstone Lab.
 3. Use [upload speed tester](https://www.speedtest.net/result/17036840573) to check for upload speed, ideally we want the upload speed to be low as possible
 4. Monitor and analyze the database to check for any missing data.